Ericson2314/rust-papers/README.md

 &'a move T = &mut<'a, T, Uninit<_>>
 &'a out  T = &mut<'a, Uninit<_>, T>
 ```
-The subtyping rule for `&mut<_, _, _>` likewise imply the subtyping rules for `&mut`, `&move`, and `&out`.
+The subtyping rule for `&mut<_, _, _>` likewise imply the subtyping rules for the three.
-Because the unique references are covariant with respect to their current types, `&move`'s is covariant with respect to its type argument.
+Because unique references' current types parameter is covariant, `&move`'s parameter is also covariant.
-Likewise because unique references are contravariant with respect to their final type, `&out` is contravariant with respect to its type argument.
+Because unique references' final type parameter is invariant (or contravariant), `&out`'s parameter is invariant (or contravariant).
-Covariance and Contravariance cancels out, so `&mut` is invariant with respect to its type argument.
+Invariance overrides the others (or covariance and contravariance cancel out), so `&mut`'s parameter is invariant.
 Additionally, there has been some interest in relaxing the well-formedness restriction on `&mut`.
 While I do not know if this is backwards compatible, this proposal would indicate that it can be done soundly.
 I should finally note that the chief criticism of these proposals is the worry that by introducing more primitive reference types, we'll open the floodgates and end up with an overflowing menagerie of confusing and non-orthogonal primitive pointer types.